 ANNUAL FEES FROM £1,055

-Our online Irish limited company registration application process, which is approved by Companies Registration Office, means all clients have to do is fill in their details and submit it, and we do the rest.
+Our online Irish limited company formation application process, which is approved by Companies Registration Office, means all clients have to do is fill in their details and submit it, and we do the rest.

 This is particularly helpful for those who run their business from home and don't want their address on the public records, as well as not inviting potential inspection visits from the authorities as well as other people turning up unexpectedly, such as creditors.
-Most of our overseas customers who are looking to incorporate a company in Republic of Ireland are choosing our registered business address to register a company in low-tax haven, such as Republic of Ireland.
+Most of our overseas customers who are looking to form a company in Republic of Ireland are choosing our registered business address to form a company in low-tax haven, such as Republic of Ireland.

 When your Irish private company is formed, we will give you all the legal documentation from the authorities, including certificate of incorporation and our own tailor-made memorandum and articles of association.
 If you're unsure what kind of company you would like to establish in Republic of Ireland, our expert Irish companies formation consultants are available to advise.